 He enjoys hunting, fishing, backpacking, mountain biking and golf.
 Most weekends, Bob and his wife Dana are having fun discovering all of Colorado's outdoor opportunities.

-Margaret Taylor, Assistant Director for Parks and Outdoor Recreation
+Margaret Taylor, Assistant Director for Capital, Parks, and Trails

-Margaret Taylor is the Assistant Director of Parks and Outdoor Recreation for Colorado Parks and Wildlife.
-She has worked for Colorado Parks and Wildlife (and the former Colorado Division of Parks and Outdoor Recreation) since 1998, starting as a seasonal employee to her current position.
+Margaret Taylor is the Assistant Director for Capital, Parks, and Trails for Colorado Parks and Wildlife.
+She has worked for Colorado Parks and Wildlife (and the former Colorado Division of Parks and Outdoor Recreation) since 1995, starting as a seasonal employee to her current position.
 She began her permanent career as a Park Ranger at Cherry Creek and Castlewood Canyon State Parks, was the Senior Ranger at St. Vrain State Park and the Park Manager of Roxborough State Park.
 From there she served as a Deputy Regional Manager in the Northeast Region.
 She holds a Bachelor’s of Science Degree in Biological Science from Colorado State University.
 Margaret is a fourth generation Colorado native.
 In her spare time she enjoys spending time outdoors with her husband Ryan and two daughters, Madeline and Avery.

 Reid DeWalt, Assistant Director for Wildlife and Natural Resources